MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 - readaloud = Disables Read Aloud
 - drop = Disables Drop, which lets you send documents and messages to different devices directly from your browser.
 - developertools grays out the build version numbers to prevent users from accessing Developer options (Edge for Android only)
+- coupons = Disables coupons/shopping feature (as of version 117)
+- extensions = Disables extensions (Edge for Android only) (As of version 122)

 To disable multiple features, separate values with |.
 For example, inprivate|password disables both InPrivate and password storage.